Investment Platforms

 How to invest in bonds

-To invest in bonds, you can not go directly to a bond issuer.
-Instead, you need to open a brokerage account to buy bonds by signing up with an online broker.
-A broker is a trading platform where you can buy and sell all types of investments to build your portfolio, from stocks to funds as well as bonds.
+To invest in bonds that are listed on a stock exchange, you cannot go directly to the company or government that issues them.
+Instead, you need to open a brokerage account with an online broker.
+A broker is a platform where you can buy and sell different types of investments, such as stocks, funds, and bonds, to build your investment portfolio.

 Types of bonds